 Your training should really be either hard or easy and not something in-between.
 This is to the point where you need to be running sub 20 minute 5ks before a 6:00 min/km pace is something you won’t be doing on an easy run.

 The effectiveness of hard work tends to taper off fairly quickly once there is a lot of it being done.
-It also leads to the situation where hard work stops being just that, hard work.
+It also leads to a situation where hard work stops being just that, hard work.

 There needs to be a contrast between what is hard and what is easy.
 Where a lot of “hard” effort work is done for long periods the ability to truly go hard is lost and it ends up being sort of medium hard.
 In this scenario, you lose the effectiveness of the program and build up fatigue for no real benefit.